LuxAter/LuxAtrumStudio.github.io/source/_posts/Estl.md

 #include<estl/format.hpp>
 ```

-This file implements a python like string formating engine, allowing for the use of printf like utility without requiering character buffers.
+This file implements a python like string formatting engine, allowing for the use of printf like utility without requiring character buffers.
 This also extends that utility, by allowing  the use of overloaded operators.
-By passing a custom ``class`` or ``struct`` the format of that object will first be attempted by calling a member funciton of that object called ``format``, if that fills, then it will attempt to use ``printf`` type formating, and finaly that system will resort to using ``ostream`` formatting.
-Through this method, any object or type can be cleanly formated, and provide a string containing the formated text.
+By passing a custom ``class`` or ``struct`` the format of that object will first be attempted by calling a member function of that object called ``format``, if that fills, then it will attempt to use ``printf`` type formatting, and finally that system will resort to using ``ostream`` formatting.
+Through this method, any object or type can be cleanly formatted, and provide a string containing the formatted text.

 ## Fuzz ##